VAREST

 A Photography Book of the Forest of Dean

-VAREST is a photography book documenting the Forest of Dean through landscape, woodland, water, and traces of its working history.
-Created by local photographer James Kelly-Smith, the book brings together photographs made over several years, shaped by repeated visits, changing seasons, and time spent observing the Forest as a lived-in landscape.
+VAREST is a photography book documenting the Forest of Dean through its landscape, woodlands, and traces of its working history.
+Created by myself, local photographer James Kelly-Smith, the book brings together photographs made over several years, lead by changing seasons, evolving woodlands and time spent observing the Forest as a lived-in landscape.

-The title Varest comes from local Forester dialect — one of several ways the word forest has been spoken and written over time.
-It reflects both place and familiarity, and the way the Forest is known by those who spend time within it.
+The title Varest comes from local Forester dialect, one of several ways the word forest has been spoken and written over time.
+A reflection of both place and familiarity, and the way the Forest is known by those who spend time within it.

 About the VAREST Photography Book

-VAREST is a photography-led book that explores the Forest of Dean beyond familiar viewpoints.
-Rather than presenting a guide or a definitive portrait, it offers a quieter, more considered look at a place shaped by light, weather, time, and human history.
+VAREST is a photography-led book that explores the Forest of Dean beyond its well-known locations.
+Rather than presenting a guide or a definitive overview, it offers a quieter, more considered look at a place shaped by its history and how nature has recaptured the past.

 A landscape shaped by Industry and time

-The Forest of Dean is often thought of as ancient woodland, but it is also a place shaped by mining, forestry, and industry.
-These histories remain present in the landscape, sometimes clearly visible and sometimes barely noticed.
+The Forest of Dean is often thought of as ancient woodland, but it is also a place shaped through its mining history and today's forestry activities.
+These histories remain present in the landscape, sometimes clearly visible and sometimes hidden.

 Woodland, water, and atmosphere